 (A) Any violation of any statute, rule, permit, license, or order committed by a person not listed under another penalty matrix.

 (B) Any violation of an air quality statute, rule, permit or related order committed by a person not listed under another penalty matrix.

+(C) Any violation of an air quality statute, rule, permit or related order committed by a person that has or should have a Basic ACDP or an ACDP or registration only because the person is subject to Area Source NESHAP regulations.

-(C) Any violation of OAR 340-264-0060(3) in which 25 or more cubic yards of prohibited materials or more than 15 tires are burned by a residential owner-occupant.
+(D) Any violation of OAR 340-264-0060(3) in which 25 or more cubic yards of prohibited materials or more than 15 tires are burned by a residential owner-occupant.

-(D) Any violation of a vehicle inspection program statute, rule, permit or related order committed by a natural person, except for those violations listed in section (5) of this rule.
+(E) Any violation of a vehicle inspection program statute, rule, permit or related order committed by a natural person, except for those violations listed in section (5) of this rule.

-(E) Any violation of a water quality statute, rule, permit, license or related order not listed under another penalty matrix and committed by:
+(F) Any violation of a water quality statute, rule, permit, license or related order not listed under another penalty matrix and committed by:

 (i) A person that has an NPDES permit, or has or should have a WPCF permit, for a municipal or private utility wastewater treatment facility with a permitted flow of less than two million gallons per day.